 Where to Get Chemotherapy Drugs to Use at Home

-Metronomic chemotherapy will be prescribed through a veterinary oncologist or general practice veterinarian with experience using chemotherapeutic drugs.
-It is also important to recognize that referral to a variety of specialists may be needed at varying time points in the treatment process.3
+Metronomic chemotherapy will be prescribed through a veterinary oncologist or general practice veterinarian with chemotherapeutic drugs experience.
+If your general practice veterinarian is prescribing metronomic protocols, it’s important to know that they may need to refer you to a specialist(s) at some point in the treatment process.3

 Safety and Side Effects of Metronomic Chemotherapy in Dogs